Reference

 How is this different to other train and tram zone activity centres?

 Planning for the Inner Melbourne Train and Tram Zone will be different to the standard activity centre planning process.
-It will involve detailed identification and mapping with the aim of upzoning strategic sites, and fast-tracking specific site developments.

-The City of Melbourne and City of Yarra have undertaken significant work to allow for more people to live in these great places.
-Our planning for the Inner Melbourne Train and Tram Zone will build on the council’s work to apply these purpose-built planning controls to appropriate locations.
+The City of Melbourne and City of Yarra have undertaken significant work to allow for more people to live in inner Melbourne.
+Our planning will build on the council’s work to apply the Built Form Overlay to appropriate locations, to help get more homes built faster in the places people want to live.

 Current projects